Trashure25/Trashure/README.md

 ## Email Configuration

-To enable email sending (verification emails, password resets), you need to configure one of the following options:
+To enable email sending (password resets), you need to configure one of the following options:

 ### Option 1: Gmail SMTP (Recommended for development)
 Add these environment variables to your `.env.local` file: